 Have you ever wondered why GDPR Compliance is important for your business?

-During the early years of agile project management, critics believed the small teams could never handle large, complex issues
+During the early years of agile project management, critics believed that small teams could never handle large, complex issues

 Teams for agile project management are made up of many people and include the following 5 roles:

-The person responsible for supporting the development team, clearing organizational roadblocks, and keeping the agile project management process consistent.
-Scrum masters are servant leaders, and are most effective when they have organizational clout, which is the ability to influence change in the organization without formal authority.
+The person is responsible for supporting the development team, clearing organizational roadblocks, and keeping the agile project management process consistent.
+Scrum Masters are servant leaders and are most effective when they have organizational clout, which is the ability to influence change in the organization without formal authority.

 Anyone with an interest in the project.
 Stakeholders are not ultimately responsible for the product, but they provide input and are affected by the project’s outcome.
 The group of stakeholders is diverse and can include people from different departments, or even different companies.
 For agile projects to succeed, stakeholders must be involved, providing regular feedback and support to the development team and product owner.